-- Take the delivered airflow readings using specialized equipment – first, of the whole system, and second, for each room in the house to compare it with the required airflow calculations to see if there are discrepancies.
+- Take the delivered airflow readings using specialized equipment – first for the whole system, and then for each room in the house to compare it with the required airflow calculations and see if there are discrepancies.

-Once the discrepancies are uncovered, they can go about fixing them with an air balance.
-Some of you DIY-ers might be thinking – Hey, I can do this myself.
+Once the discrepancies are uncovered, they can go about fixing them using the air balance method.
+Some of you DIY-ers might be thinking, "hey, I can do this myself."
 But that ain’t the hard part.
 Read on to see how the pros can help you get the most from your HVAC system.

-How to Increase Air Flow in Air Duct with HVAC Damper
+How To Increase Air Flow Through Air Ducts Using An HVAC Damper

 - Alter the system’s blower fan speed to increase or decrease total airflow output.